ideal-lab5/Grants-Program/applications/cryptex.md

     Innovation and Technology Management, 2009 - 2010
   - **Universidad Autónoma de Manizales**
     Systems Engineer, 1997 - 2002
-- **Blockchain Experience**
-Through 2022 Carlos had the chance to learn a lot about building smart contracts with solidity, and took part of some encode-club bootcamps and ETH Global hackathons.
-During this period of time he built several apps, one of them a decentralized job-board app and protocol called [web3Jobs](https://ethglobal.com/showcase/web3jobsfevm-inz64) ([Repo](https://github.com/encode-g2-project)).
-At the same time he started to learn rust and recently took part of the polkadot academy in Buenos Aires with very good performance.
-During the polkadot academy he was able to build a uniswap V2 Dex pallet, and XCM communication scenario, and some other cool use cases.
-- **Software Engineering Experience**
-  - Between 2004 and 2015, at [MVM Software Engineering](https://www.mvm.com.co/?lang=en), a technology firm with a deep focus in the energy industry, he was in charge of defining the way of doing great software for the entire company, leading the most skilled people, building the most complex software products and managing hundreds of initiatives for helping the company to expand its operations in Colombia, Dominican Republic, and Mexico.
-  - Between 2016 and 2020 he was completely focused on building [StellarEmploy](https://www.stellaremploy.com) with his co-founders, where we had the opportunity to take part of NY ERA accelerator, and got institutional Money.
-StellarEmploy technology was recently acquired by Learning Collider.
-  - Since early 2021 Carlos has been focused mainly on [TeamClass](https://www.teamclass.com), a b2b marketplace for helping companies with their team-building initiatives through virtual events.
-We bootstrapped TeamClass ourselves and made sales by 3.8M in our first year.

 ### Juan Girini